WebAssembly/design/AstSemantics.md

 Reinterpretations always succeed.

-Conversions from integer to floating-point always succeed, though they may overflow to infinity or negative infinity as specified by IEEE-754.
+Conversions from integer to floating point always succeed, though they may overflow to infinity or negative infinity as specified by IEEE-754.

-Conversion from floating-point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating-point value is NaN or outside the range which rounds to an integer in range) traps.
+Conversion from floating point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating point value is NaN or outside the range which rounds to an integer in range) traps.

 ## Post-v.1 intrinsics